 - Attribution.
 You’ll need a mechanism of tracking the introduction and getting credit if it results in a new or influenced deal.

 - Pacing.
 As a partnership manager, you’ll need to be like an air traffic controller and be careful not to overwhelm either sales rep.

 - Workflow.
 As you develop your account mapping workflow, you should be creating boundaries and limitations for your sales team.
 Maybe you limit how many times they can reach out to a prospective partner’s list.
-Maybe you make sure you assign the matches.
-Maybe you drop all of the matches into your CRM.
-Whatever you select, we suggest starting slow, especially with new partners.
+Maybe you make sure you assign the matches, or you implement a scoring system.
+Whatever you decide, we suggest starting slow, especially with new partners.

-Our customers have told that, with long-running partnerships, they feed account mapping information directly into their CRM and communicate some limitations to their sales reps.
+Our customers have told us that, with long-running partnerships, they feed their partner data directly into their CRM (like with Crossbeam’s Salesforce App) and communicate some limitations to their sales reps.
 This way, the partnership process is part of the normal workflow, and boundaries are established to ensure no one partner or account is overwhelmed.

 Step 5: Reciprocate

 Make sure you are also helping your partner!

 Tyler Meckes, Account Manager at Connection, says he learns which target accounts his partner needs the most help with and, if he can’t help the partner directly, refers the partner to a colleague that has the in with the account.

 “‘If I see that somebody else at my company has a relationship with the customer, I’m more than happy to introduce the partner to them so they can work together, and the partner can get introduced to that customer.’” says Meckes.

 We covered all aspects of account mapping, but it’s helpful to see what “good” looks like.
 Here are some of our favorite examples of effective account mapping.